joaoasrosa/pandoc-docker/README.md

 # Pandoc Docker Image
-Docker Image with Pandoc tooling
+Docker Image with Pandoc tooling.
+It includes Make and pandoc-crossref

 ## Usage
 Supported conversion formats can be retrieved by executing the container without arguments.
 It will default